This is the web site of Doug Hansford, a registered dietitian-nutritionist (RDN) and certified LEAP therapist (CLT).

 Areas of Focus

-I am a general-practice dietitian, but I do tend to frequently see clients with the following concerns or interests:
+I am a general-practice dietitian and nutritionist, but I do tend to frequently see clients with the following concerns or interests:

 - Sports nutrition